Birria Quesadillas

 This birria quesadilla recipe features flavorful, slow-cooked birria meat loaded with gooey cheese in a crispy tortilla.
-Served wth birria sauce for dipping, it’s simple, packed with bold flavors, and perfect for Mexican night!
+Served with birria consomme for dipping, it’s simple, packed with bold flavors, and perfect for a Mexican night!

 Table of Contents

 - Customizable.
-You can add as many toppings and/or blends of different cheeses and adjust the spice level to your liking.
+Like with quesabirria tacos, you can add as many toppings and/or blends of different cheeses and adjust the spice level to your liking.

 Leftover birria on hand?
 Use it to make birria ramen or birria pizzas.

-- Flour tortillas.
-I have used flour tortillas, but you can choose corn ones for this recipe.
-Opt for tortillas that are super pliable because we don’t want them to break during the cooking process!
+- Corn tortillas.
+I prefer corn over flour tortillas, but if you can find large, durable flour-based ones, they work too.
+Opt for super pliable tortillas because we don’t want them to break during the cooking process!

 - Shredded cheese.
-I prefer Oaxaca as it is the most authentic, but it can be tricky to find.
-Choose any melty cheese you like or a combination of cheeses like Mozzarella, Monterey Jack, and Pepperjack.
+I prefer Oaxaca as it is the most authentic and melts without turning greasy, but it can be tricky to find.
+Choose any melty cheese you like or a combination of cheeses like Mozzarella, Monterey Jack cheese, and Pepperjack.

 - Jalapeno.
 Slice up the jalapenos thinly and add for a spicy hit.